HokyoungJung/Financial-Index/README.md

-# 📈 Market-Cap Weighted Indices
+# 📈 Market-Cap-Weighted Indices (Stocks, Crypto, Commodities)

 This project provides an automated calculation and visualization of market-cap-weighted indices and total return indices for three asset classes: